Servando Teresa de Mier: Expedition to New Spain

 In London, he met the Spanish revolutionary Francisco Javier Mina.
 Mina convinced him to join an expedition to New Spain to fight for its independence.
 They sailed for the United States on May 15, 1816, arriving in Norfolk, Virginia.
 Mier became friends with New Granadan exile Manuel Torres while Torres and other Spanish American agents helped organize Mina's expedition.
 The expedition left for New Spain in September, with disastrous results.
-With the capture of the insurgents' fort at Soto la Marina on June 13, 1817, Mier was taken prisoner again, this time by the royalists.
+With the capture of the insurgents' fort at Soto de la Marina on June 13, 1817, Mier was taken prisoner again, this time by the royalists.
 He was sent to the castle of San Carlos de Perote, thence to the dungeons of the Inquisition, and finally, in 1820, to Havana—where he escaped for a sixth time.

 In Philadelphia

-After this escape Mier returned to the United States again in June 1821, where lived in Manuel Torres' home in Philadelphia for three months along with Vicente Rocafuerte.
+After this escape Mier returned to the United States again in June 1821, where lived in Manuel Torres' home in Philadelphia for three months along with Ecuadorian activist and future president Vicente Rocafuerte.
 Torres was now acting as the Colombian representative in the U.S. Though opposites in demeanor, Mier and Torres shared a fanatical anti-monarchism and had a close friendship.

 Through Torres, Mier contacted Colombian secretary of foreign relations Pedro José Gual to encourage him to send a diplomat to Mexico to counter the monarchist movement there, which he did the next year.
 Mier published several works while in Philadelphia, including a new edition of A Brief Account of the Destruction of the Indies and the anti-monarchical tract Memoria politico-instructiva enviada a los gefes de Anáhuac.
 Historian Charles Bowman suggested one pamphlet bearing Mier's name, La América Española dividida en dos grande departamentos, Norte y Sur o sea Septentrional y Meridional, was uncharacteristically moderate for Mier—and was actually Torres' work.

 The priest involved himself in a controversy surrounding St. Mary's Church, to which he was connected through Torres and merchant Richard W. Meade, another acquaintance.
 Mier defended the parish's excommunicated priest William Hogan, who had offended Bishop Henry Conwell.
 The trustees of St. Mary's defied the bishop by keeping Hogan as their priest.
 For Mier this was a matter of control over what the American form of the Church should be, and he became central to the debate.
 In a dialog of pamphlets "Servandus Mier" made vigorous assertions and was vigorously condemned; in one response he wrote, "It is true that I was a prisoner of the inquisition ... but I would think citizens in the United States and every civilized country would consider this honourable."
 He left the U.S. with a Colombian passport issued by Torres.